tekumara/fakesnow/CONTRIBUTING.md

 - `feat` adding an unimplemented feature
 - `fix` fixing an already implemented feature

-And breaking changes are indicated with an exclamation mark in the title.
+Breaking changes are indicated with an exclamation mark in the title.

+New features and bug fixes require a minimal test case that mimics the behaviour of Snowflake and passes if run against a real Snowflake instance.